rounakkraaj-1744/React-Tutorial_TextUtils/README.md

 With pretty minimal functionalities and no vigour styling

-#In order to start working with my project
+# In order to start working with my project
 clone it to your system
-run the npm i command
+move to the folder and run the npm i command